yunsoul/design/AstSemantics.md

 Truncation from floating point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) traps.

+Encoding a funcptr returns the index into the function table.
+If the index of the function is too great to fit in the result type, encoding traps.
+Decoding returns the funcptr from an encoded function index.
+If the index is out of bounds in the function table, decoding traps.
+In the MVP, funcptrs may only be convered to and from 32-bit integers.
+Support for 64-bit funcptrs may be added in the future.